 It works best if you don’t have a lot of color on the paper, so if you layer a lot or burnish, you don’t need baby oil.

 No. I won’t be using baby oil for my artwork.
-I much prefer the time-tested method of careful, patient layering and developing a drawing bit by bit.
+I much prefer the time-tested method of careful, patient layering and developing a drawing bit by bit, or using odorless mineral spirits if I must blend.